go-ruleguard/go-ruleguard.github.io/by-example/constexpr-evaluation.md

 func badCond(m fluent.Matcher) {
 	// If we use Value.Int() on the right-hand-side, we can achieve even more
-	// and compare how to constexpr values compare to each other.
+	// and compare how constexpr values compare to each other.

 	m.Match(`$x < $a && $x > $b`).
 		Where(m["a"].Value.Int() <= m["b"].Value.Int()).